Foods for Constipation

 Constipation can be occasional or chronic, and causes range from a sedentary lifestyle to gastrointestinal conditions such as irritable bowel syndrome.
 But in almost every case of constipation, food is an important factor.

-According to Slattery, fiber is a major component of foods that relieve constipation, and of poop itself.
-She notes that in addition to adding bulk to the stool, fiber and high-fiber recipes provide other digestive benefits:
+Fiber is a major component of foods that relieve constipation, and of poop itself.
+In addition to adding bulk to the stool, fiber and high-fiber recipes provide other digestive benefits:

 - Fiber supports the microbiome: the healthy balance of bacteria in the digestive tract.